tomstryhn/Active-Directory-Unknown-SID/README.md

 ### Remember to remove the SIDHistory from your Security Principals

-If you are a part of company that at some point in time have migrated either from one Active Directory to another, og if your company have merged with another company, and either migrated their Security Principals into your Active Directory, or the other way around, you should make sure that **ALL** the objects in your have had their SIDHistory cleared, since there no reason whatsoever, to not clearing the SIDHistory on the Security Principals in your Active Directory once a migration of Security Principals are complete.
+If you are a part of company that at some point in time have migrated, either from one Active Directory to another internally, or if your company have merged with another company, and then either migrated their Security Principals into your Active Directory, or the other way around, you should make sure that **ALL** the objects in your have had their SIDHistory attribute cleared, since there no reason whatsoever, to not clearing the SIDHistory attribute on the Security Principals in your Active Directory, once a migration of Active Directory are complete.

 ### Audit your ACL's on a regular basis

-Finally, and this is the one, that will make you cry, you should on a regular basis scan your Active Directory with a tool like AD ACL Scanner (link in the [Links](#links) section) and go through this list either manually or using a script.
-To identify all the ACL's of your Active Directory to both identify unresolved SIDs, but also to detect unwanted or unintented permission.
-When auditing the ACL's it's also worth looking for who Own's the different object, since the Owners have Delegate Permissions, and in migrated enviroments, the Owner is often a SID from the Active Directory, from where the object was migrated from.
+Finally, and this is the one, that will make you cry, you should on a regular basis scan your Active Directory with a tool like AD ACL Scanner (link in the [Links](#links) section) and go through the report generated, either manually or using a script, to identify all the ACL's of your Active Directory with unresolved SIDs, but also to detect unwanted or unintented permission.
+When auditing the ACL's it's also worth looking for who Owners of the objects, since the Owners have permission to Delegate Permissions, and in migrated enviroments, the Owner is often a SID from the old Active Directory, from where the object was migrated from.
+I have another 'article' on this, [here](https://github.com/tomstryhn/ADObjectOwner).

 ## Toolbox